balena-io/node-binary/README.md

 ----

 - [  ] Implement a way to get the state of the download, to make use of a progress bar, etc.
+- [  ] Add executable mode to resulting binaries on UNIX.

 Contribute
 ----------